ThuraAung1601/BHDD-using-basic-CNN/README.md

 tra@thura-pc:~$ streamlit run app.py
 ```
 ### Experiments
+- We tried Single-layer Perceptron, Multi-layer Perceptron and ConvNet.
+- The best result - 0.98 F-score of classification is by using ConvNet with Regularization (Dropout).
+Future works still need to be done for architectural innovation on BHDD.
 - Epochs : 15
 - GPU Execution
 - Tools : OpenCV, Matplotlib, Numpy, Keras, Streamlit